Outlier-robust subsampling techniques for persistent homology: Results

-With exception of the sphere-line and sphere-Laplace data sets (see Figures~\ref{ComparisonSphereLine} and \ref{ComparisonSphereLaplace}), the PH landmark selection techniques both outperform the standard methods as well as the $k--$ landmarks clearly for most cases, especially for low sampling densities.
-Interestingly, the $k--$ landmarks perform very well on the Klein bottle data set (see Fig.~\ref{ComparisonKlein}), beating PH landmarks for very small sampling densities.
-For the sphere-line and sphere-Laplace data sets (see Figures~\ref{ComparisonSphereLine} and \ref{ComparisonSphereLaplace}), the dimension 1 version of the PH landmarks outperforms all other methods for low sampling densities while the version considering all dimensions performs worse than all other methods in most cases.
-The noise in these data sets is located on lines in comparably dense regions of the data set where the local PH does not find any topological features in dimension 1, but many short lived features in dimension 0.
-In general, the two versions of PH landmarks start coinciding as soon as super outliers are added to the data set which we can observe in the plots as a rapid drop in the fraction of signal points.
+With exception of the sphere-line and sphere-Laplace datasets (see Figures~\ref{ComparisonSphereLine} and \ref{ComparisonSphereLaplace}), the PH landmark selection techniques I and II both outperform the standard methods as well as the $k--$ landmarks clearly for most cases, especially for low sampling densities.
+Interestingly, the $k--$ landmarks perform very well on the Klein bottle dataset (see Fig.~\ref{ComparisonKlein}), beating both PH landmarks for very small sampling densities.
+For the sphere-line and sphere-Laplace datasets (see Figures~\ref{ComparisonSphereLine} and \ref{ComparisonSphereLaplace}), PH landmarks II restricted to dimension 1 outperform all other methods for low sampling densities while PH landmarks I across all dimensions perform worse than all other methods in most cases.
+The noise in these datasets is located on lines in dense regions of the dataset where the local PH does not find any topological features in dimension 1, but many features with low persistence in dimension 0.
+In general, the two versions of PH landmarks start coinciding as soon as super outliers are added to the dataset which we can observe in the plots as a rapid drop in the fraction of signal points.
 We add the super outliers to the landmarks in random order (once all other points are already selected as landmarks) and hence both PH landmark methods differ only slightly in the development of their signal fractions after the addition of super outliers.
 We note there are cases in which the PH landmarks thrive because the points that are not super outliers are predominantly signal points.
-This is not the case for the sphere-line and the sphere-Laplace data sets with $p = 0.6$ (see Figures~\ref{ComparisonSphereLine} and \ref{ComparisonSphereLaplace}) for which the dimension~1 PH landmarks perform very well.
-Both of these data sets have less than 4 super outliers.
-Interestingly, there seems to be a trend for the dimension 1 landmarks to outperform the dimension 0 landmarks on data sets with high signal content, i.e. for $p > 0.6$ across all data sets.
-For lower signal content the PH landmarks considering all dimensions (although only dimension 0 in practice) performs strongly.
-For the Klein bottle data set, the dimension 1 version of the method outperforms the version considering all dimensions in almost all cases.
+This is not the case for the sphere-line and the sphere-Laplace datasets with $p = 0.6$ (see Figures~\ref{ComparisonSphereLine} and \ref{ComparisonSphereLaplace}) for which the dimension~1 PH landmarks II perform very well.
+Both of these datasets have less than 4 super outliers.
+Interestingly, there seems to be a trend for the dimension 1 PH landmarks II to outperform PH landmarks I on datasets with high signal content, i.e. for $p > 0.6$ across all datasets.
+For lower signal content the PH landmarks I perform strongly.
+For the Klein bottle dataset, dimension~1 PH landmarks II outperform PH landmarks I in almost all cases.